Josephu/interactive-painter/README.md

 A html5 canvas whiteboard to upload image, modify, and download the completed artwork back to your computer.

-Tested on Chrome, Firefox, Safari.
-IE is not supported.
+Tested on Chrome, Firefox, Safari and support desktop and mobile devices.
+Note that IE is not supported.
+[Click to see example site] (http://josephu.github.io/image-painter)

-TODO:
+TODO
 -----

 1. Radius gradient as an art tool